 demoString NOT LIKE anyPattern [ESCAPE characterThatNeedsToBeEscaped]

 AnyPattern: The pattern is a particular string that you want to match with the demoString.
 It may contain the %(percentage) sign and _(underscore) sign that help in defining the pattern.
-The underscore sign mentions that any character might be present on that particular position of the pattern string, and % specifies the presence of one or more characters before or after or in-between the pattern string wherever it is being mentioned in the pattern string.
-We will discuss it in detail in the upcoming session and have examples to clarify the concept.
+The underscore sign indicates that any character can occupy that particular position in the pattern string, while the percent sign specifies the presence of one or more characters before, after, or in between the pattern string, wherever it appears in the pattern string.
+In the upcoming session, we will discuss it in detail and have examples to clarify the concept.

 CharacterThatNeedsToBeEscaped: Whenever you go for pattern matching, there are certain characters in the demoString that is the original string that you wish to skip while matching.
 These characters are called escape characters.
-By default, the backslash is considered to be an escape character that will be skipped while pattern matching.
-If you want to consider backslash in pattern matching, just specify double backslash as the escape character.
-You can specify any other character you want to skip in CharacterThatNeedsToBeEscaped parameter.
+The backslash is considered an escape character by default and will be ignored during pattern matching.
+If you want to consider backslash in pattern matching, specify double backslash as the escape character.
+You can specify any other character you want to skip in the CharacterThatNeedsToBeEscaped parameter.
 This field is optional and has backslash as the default value.

 Functions of PostgreSQL Like

-The pattern can be any string that you want to compare and contain underscore and percent signs to match multiple cases.
+The pattern can be any string you want to compare, containing underscore and percent signs to match multiple cases.
 When no such signs are mentioned in the pattern and are a plain string, then the Like behaves the same as that of an equal operator.
-When the underscore is there, then that position can be occupied by any other character in the original string to be matched.
-While the percent sign makes sure that there can be the presence of zero or more characters wherever it is mentioned.
+If an underscore is present, any character in the original string can occupy that position for a match to occur.
+The percent sign allows for the presence of zero or more characters wherever it appears.
 Let us study all these cases one by one.